Why Our Program?

 The Faculty of Education is home to an International Education Office which is developing a variety of international opportunities for Teacher Candidates.
 Service learning, classroom teaching, and other activities in international settings can form an integral part of your BEd degree and add a unique, enriching, even life-changing experience to your program.

 Western Teacher Candidates spend as much time on practicum and alternative field experiences—100 days and 35 days respectively—as on course work.
 27 weeks on campus and 27 weeks in the field provide many and varied opportunities for acquiring knowledge, developing skills, and advancing towards your career goals.

 A Western BEd gives you advanced standing in the Faculty’s Master of Professional Education (MPEd) program.
-You can move immediately and seamlessly from the BEd into the Master’s program in your specialty area and complete the degree online by the end of the summer following the year of your BEd.
+You can move immediately and seamlessly from the BEd into the Master’s program in your specialty area and complete the degree online by the end of the summer of the year following the year in which you graduate with your BEd.
 Learn more

 Your BEd qualifies you for an Ontario Teaching Certificate, recognized across Canada and internationally.
 Many of our alumni have gone on to work in a range of fields in addition to public education—social services, corporate training, curriculum development, and more.
 See a longer list of possibilities on the main page of the BEd website under Career Possibilities.

 Why Western University?

 Western University is a top tier institution known around the world and rated one of Canada's most beautiful campuses.